gettierproblem/MortalKombatOverlay/README.md

 3. The overlay will automatically update to display move lists when a game starts in any mode.
 Here is a picture of the overlay in action:
    ![image](https://github.com/taferro/MortalKombatOverlay/assets/2585255/eb712be4-71e1-44b8-a9fb-7e1e57c94e05)

 4. Toggle between different move list states for each player using the provided buttons.
+The four states are "special moves only", "fatalities only", "hidden", "all moves."
+These can be toggled individually per player.

 5. Close the application by clicking the "Close" button in the bottom of the overlay.